BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

-# Chess Engine Projects Repository
+# Chess Bot Projects Repository

 ## Overview

-This repository hosts a collection of three distinct chess engine projects, each exploring different approaches to chess AI development.
+This repository hosts a collection of three distinct chess bot projects, each exploring different approaches to chess AI development.
 From handcrafted algorithms to cutting-edge machine learning techniques, these projects aim to cover a broad spectrum of AI strategies in the realm of chess.
 Each project is contained within its own subfolder, allowing for focused development and exploration.

 ## Projects

 ### 1. HandcraftedChessBot (Subfolder: `HandcraftedChessBot`)

-A traditional chess engine that relies on handcrafted evaluation functions, search algorithms, and optimization techniques without the use of machine learning.
-This project focuses on the fundamentals of chess engine design, including move generation, board evaluation, and search strategies like alpha-beta pruning and iterative deepening.
+A traditional chess bot that relies on handcrafted evaluation functions, search algorithms, and optimization techniques without the use of machine learning.
+This project focuses on the fundamentals of chess bot design, including move generation, board evaluation, and search strategies like alpha-beta pruning and iterative deepening.

 **Key Features**: